 - If the pots are small enough to be moved, rearrange them to suit the weather conditions.
 In very wet weather, move plants under cover until the rain has past and the compost has had a chance to dry out a bit.
 Even the shadow of a wall will help.

-- If pots are sat on a patio that does not drain well, don't leave them sitting in puddle!
+- If pots are sitting on a patio that does not drain well, don't leave them in a puddle!
 Move onto a higher surface to allow water to trickle away or even stand the pots up on bricks.